Del Monte Foods: Bankruptcy and asset sale

-Del Monte Foods worldwide
+Worldwide distribution and branding

 Del Monte Foods markets packaged food products under the Del Monte brand in the United States.

 Lotte Chilsung, a South Korean beverage company, partnered with Del Monte Juice Products in 1982.

 Japan-based Kikkoman acquired Del Monte Asia in 1989.

 US-based Del Monte Foods retains the rights to the Del Monte brand, which is licensed by other entities around the world.
 The Del Monte brand in Canada was retained by Nabisco when the rest of the business was sold.
 Nabisco merged with Kraft Foods in 2000.
 In 2006 Kraft sold Del Monte and other underperforming assets to Sun Capital Partners and EG Capital.
 ConAgra Foods acquired Del Monte Canada in 2012.
 In 2018, Del Monte Canada was acquired by Bonduelle.

 Del Monte's Central American and Caribbean operations were sold to local investors in 1996.

 Del Monte Europe (including African operations) was subject to a management buyout in 1990 and renamed Del Monte International.
 Cirio acquired Del Monte International in 2001.
 After Cirio's bankruptcy, Del Monte Europe was acquired by Fresh Del Monte Produce.

 In 1996, Del Monte Mexico was sold to Hicks, Muse, Tate & Furst.
 It later became part of Hicks Muse holding International Home Foods, which was acquired by ConAgra Foods in 2000.

 Del Monte sold stakes in Del Monte Philippines to Kikkoman and Del Monte International in 1991.
 In 1996, Del Monte and Kikkoman sold their stakes and Del Monte International and Macondray & Co., Inc. (owned by the Lorenzo family) became joint owners.
 Del Monte Pacific Limited (headquartered in Singapore) became the parent company and publicly traded in 1999.
 Cirio acquired Del Monte International in 2001.
 In 2005, Macondray and Cirio sold their controlling stakes in Del Monte Pacific Limited to Philippine company NutriAsia, the maker of UFC, Mang Tomas, Datu Puti and Silver Swan.
 In 2014, Del Monte Pacific Limited acquired Del Monte Foods.

 The Del Monte brand in South America was retained by Nabisco when the rest of the business was sold.
 Del Monte Foods reacquired Del Monte South America from Nabisco in 1998.

 Fresh Del Monte Produce was created in 1989 when RJR Nabisco sold the fresh fruit division of Del Monte Foods to Polly Peck.
 Mohammed Abu-Ghazaleh purchased Fresh Del Monte in 1996.
 The company went public in 1997.

 Del Monte Dried Fruit was sold to Yorkshire Food Group in 1993.
 Yorkshire's US division became Premier Valley Foods.
 Premier Valley Foods was sold to a group led by Brent Enterprises in 2003.
 Premier Valley was later acquired by Sunsweet Growers.